chicago vs new york city

 Sources: Apartments.com 2026; Redfin Real Estate Data March 2026; NYS Dept of Taxation 2026; Illinois Dept of Revenue 2026.

-The income tax picture adds a layer that the cost-of-living index figures do not fully capture.
-Illinois charges a flat income tax of 4.95 percent.
-New York State charges a graduated rate that reaches 10.9 percent for higher earners, and New York City layers its own municipal income tax of up to 3.876 percent on top of that.
-For a professional earning $120,000 per year, the combined NYC state and city tax burden can exceed $17,000 annually, compared to approximately $5,940 in Illinois.
-That difference has meaningful effects on the effective value of a salary that looks more competitive on paper in New York than it turns out to be in practice.
+The income tax picture adds a layer that the table does not fully capture.
+Illinois charges a flat income tax of 4.95%.
+New York State charges a graduated rate reaching 10.9% for higher earners, and New York City layers its own municipal income tax of up to 3.876% on top.
+For a professional earning $120,000 per year, the combined NYC tax burden can exceed $17,000 annually compared to approximately $5,940 in Illinois, a difference of more than $11,000 in annual take-home pay at the same gross salary.
+Chicago’s higher purchasing power index (144.08 vs. New York’s 105.29 on Numbeo) reflects exactly this dynamic: Chicago residents stretch comparable earnings further, which affects savings rates, lifestyle comfort, and financial planning timelines in ways that nominal salary comparisons consistently obscure.

 Crime and Safety: The Sharpest Contrast

-The crime comparison between Chicago and New York City is the most discussed dimension of this rivalry, and the numbers from Numbeo’s 2026 global city index confirm the gap clearly.
-Chicago holds a crime index of 65.5, placing it in the high-crime tier alongside cities like Milwaukee and Philadelphia.
-New York City scores 51.0, a moderate rating that puts it in genuinely different company for a city of its size and density.
-New York’s overall crime rate of approximately 21.88 crimes per 1,000 residents runs roughly half Chicago’s rate of 40 crimes per 1,000 residents, according to Reolink’s 2025 comparative analysis.
+The numbers from Numbeo’s 2026 index confirm the gap clearly.
+Chicago holds a crime index of 65.5, placing it in the high-crime tier alongside Milwaukee and Philadelphia.
+New York City scores 51.0, a moderate rating that puts it in different company for a city of its size and density.
+Chicago’s overall crime rate of approximately 40 crimes per 1,000 residents runs roughly double New York’s rate of 21.88 per 1,000.

-It matters to note, though, that crime in both cities is intensely concentrated geographically.
-Chicago’s north side neighborhoods, including Lincoln Park, Lakeview, Lincoln Square, and the Gold Coast, report crime rates comparable to or better than many New York City neighborhoods.
-The aggregate Chicago crime figures are substantially driven by violence in specific south and west side communities that most residents in other parts of the city rarely interact with directly.
-New York City’s neighborhood-level crime variation is similarly wide, with some Brooklyn and Bronx neighborhoods presenting higher crime environments than most of Chicago’s north side.
-For both cities, where you live within the city matters far more than the city-level aggregate.
+Both cities’ crime figures are heavily concentrated geographically.
+Chicago’s north side neighborhoods including Lincoln Park, Lakeview, and Lincoln Square report crime environments comparable to or better than many New York City neighborhoods.
+The aggregate Chicago figures are substantially driven by specific south and west side communities.
+Where you live within either city matters far more than the citywide aggregate.

 Jobs and Economy: Different Strengths, Real Trade-Offs